 6. Whatley Manor Hotel & Spa

-In fact, there are a variety of lounge areas throughout the hotel that give you the opportunity to sit and soak up the ambience, or even to sample an elegantly served Whatley Manor afternoon tea of traditional sandwiches, fluffy scones and delectable cakes and sweet treats.
-The main lounges offer views across the gardens and doors which open up enticing you outside; sitting overlooking the regal lawns, fountains and flower beds bursting with colour is truly idyllic.
+In fact, there are a variety of lounge areas throughout the hotel that give you the opportunity to sit and soak up the ambiance, or even to sample an elegantly served Whatley Manor afternoon tea of traditional sandwiches, fluffy scones, and delectable cakes and sweet treats.
+The main lounges offer views across the gardens and doors which open up enticing you outside; sitting overlooking the regal lawns, fountains and flower beds bursting with color is truly idyllic.

 The accommodation upstairs is also full of character.
 All rooms are very quiet and spacious; even the smallest ‘classic rooms’ have ample space for a desk and comfortable chairs.
 Rooms have been refurbished to a very high standard with quality products and comfortable surroundings, giving a modern edge.
 There are only 23 rooms and suites that are completely unique in style and overlook the gardens and Cotswold countryside.